Yu-Hwa Lo

-Yu-Hwa Lo is a physicist, engineer, academic and researcher.
-He is a Professor of Electrical and Computer Engineering at University of California at San Diego (UCSD).
+Yu-Hwa Lo (羅彧華) is a physicist, engineer, academic and researcher.
+He is a professor of electrical and computer engineering at the University of California at San Diego (UCSD).

-Lo has published over 500 articles and owns 55 patents.
-His research interests include biophotonics, nanophotonics, single photon detectors, condensed matter physics for advanced device concept, microfluidics, and biomedical devices and instruments.
+Lo has published over 500 articles and owns 58 patents.
+His research interests include biophotonics, single-photon detectors, condensed matter physics for advanced device concepts, microfluidics, biosensors, artificial intelligence, and biomedical systems.

-Lo is the Founding Director and Executive Committee Member of San Diego Nanotechnology Infrastructure (SDNI) and is the site director for NSF National Nanotechnology Coordinated Infrastructure.
+Lo is the founding director and executive committee member of San Diego Nanotechnology Infrastructure (SDNI) and is the site director for the NSF National Nanotechnology Coordinated Infrastructure at UC San Diego.

 Education

 Lo received his bachelor's degree in electrical engineering from the National Taiwan University in 1981.
 At the University of California, Berkeley, he completed his master's degree and Ph.D. in electrical engineering in 1986 and 1987 respectively.

 Career

-After working at Bellcore from 1987 to 1990 as a member of technical staff, Lo became an assistant professor at Cornell University in 1991 for the School of Electrical Engineering where later, he was appointed associate professor in 1996.
-At the University of California at San Diego (UCSD) since 1999, he is a professor in the Department of Electrical and Computer Engineering, where he was awarded the Distinguished William S. C. Chang Endowed Chair in Electrical and Computer Engineering.
-He has been a visiting professor at the Bioengineering Department, National Chia-Tung University, Taiwan since 2012.
+After working at Bellcore from 1987 to 1990 as a member of technical staff, Lo became an assistant professor at Cornell University in 1991 in the School of Electrical Engineering, where he was appointed associate professor in 1996.
+At the University of California, San Diego since 1999, he has been a professor in the Department of Electrical and Computer Engineering, where he was awarded the Distinguished William S. C. Chang Endowed Chair in Electrical and Computer Engineering.
+He has been a visiting professor in the Department of Bioengineering at National Chiao Tung University in Taiwan, now part of National Yang Ming Chiao Tung University, since 2012.

-Among his non-academic positions, Lo has held the position of the CTO and board of director of Nova Crystals, the Director of San Diego Nanotechnology Infrastructure (SDNI), which is a Center for National Nanotechnology Coordinated Infrastructure (NNCI), and the co-founder and advisor of NanoCellect Biomedical, a biotech company.
+Among his non-academic positions, Lo has held the position of chief technology officer and board director of Nova Crystals.
+He has also served as director of San Diego Nanotechnology Infrastructure, a center within the National Nanotechnology Coordinated Infrastructure, and as co-founder and advisor of NanoCellect Biomedical, Colligo Biomedical, and a consultant for biotechnology and pharmaceutical companies.